skeeto/skeeto.github.com/_posts/2024-11-10-Everything-I-ve-learned-so-far-about-running-local-LLMs.markdown

 said, you should only do CPU inference if GPU inference is impractical.
 It works reasonably up to ~10B parameter models on a desktop or laptop, but it's slower.
 My primary use case is not built with w64devkit because I'm using CUDA for inference, which requires a MSVC toolchain.
-However, just for fun, I ported llama.cpp to Windows XP and ran [a 360M model][smol] on a 2008-era laptop.
+Just for fun, I ported llama.cpp to Windows XP and ran [a 360M model][smol] on a 2008-era laptop.
 It was magical to load that old laptop with technology that, at the time it was new, would have been worth billions of dollars.

 The bottleneck for GPU inference is video RAM, or VRAM.
 These models are, well, *large*.
 The more RAM you have, the larger the model and the longer